coreymaps/cs/content/authors/corey/_index.md

 # - Visitors
 ---

 I study physical aspects of geopolitical issues.
-My work uses methods from the Earth sciences and [imaging radar](https://en.wikipedia.org/wiki/imaging_radar) to research international water conflicts and the environmental impacts of war.
+My work mainly uses methods from the Earth sciences and [imaging radar](https://en.wikipedia.org/wiki/imaging_radar) to research international water conflicts and the environmental impacts of war.

 I'm a PhD candidate at the [CUNY Graduate Center](https://www.gc.cuny.edu/earth-and-environmental-sciences) advised by Professor [Elia Machado](https://www.gc.cuny.edu/people/elia-machado) and work in close coordination with the [Conflict Ecology](https://www.conflict-ecology.org) group at Oregon State.